mpkato/hcir-web/content/authors/hideo-joho/_index.md

 ---
 # Display name
-title: Makoto P. Kato
+title: "Hideo Joho"

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
-- admin
+- "hideo-joho"

 # Is this the primary user of the site?
-superuser: true
+superuser: false

-# Role/position
+# Role/position (e.g., Professor of Artificial Intelligence)
 role:

 # Organizations/Affiliations
 organizations: